 FIAT 500 Review

 - "Even the most basic Fiat 500 is brimming with European personality.
-All are fun to drive, with the Abarth being among the most engaging cars in its price class.
-We especially love that model's throaty exhaust." -- Consumer Guide (2013)
+All are fun to drive, with the Abarth being among the most engaging cars in its price class." -- Consumer Guide (2013)

 Other Cars to Consider